 Members of the academic staff are free to engage in outside activities, whether or not such activities are remunerative or related to staff members’ fields of academic interest or specialization.
-However, no member of the academic staff may engage in an outside activity if it conflicts with his or her public responsibilities to the University of Wisconsin System or the institution at which the academic staff member is employed.
+However, no member of the academic staff may engage in an outside activity if it conflicts with their public responsibilities to the University of Wisconsin System or the institution at which the academic staff member is employed.
 Academic staff may not use their public position for personal gain in a manner contrary to the interests of the University of Wisconsin System. (“Personal gain” includes money, gifts in kind, equity, or anything of value to the recipient.)
 In addition, employees may not, in a manner contrary to the public interests of the UW System, use or attempt to use their public position or state property, including property leased by the state, to gain or attempt to gain anything of substantial value for private benefit, their immediate families, or any organization with which the staff members are associated (UWS 8.03).

 The University of Wisconsin Board of Regents addresses conflicts of interest in Chapter UWS 8 of the Wisconsin Administrative Code: Rules of the Board of Regents of the University of Wisconsin System, sections of which are excerpted here.
 Academic staff members seeking more detailed information should consult the complete chapter, which is available at https://docs.legis.wisconsin.gov/code/admin_code/uws.

 No member of the academic staff may engage in activities that are not consistent with the provisions of UWS 8.03.
 Each member of the academic staff will comply with the actions that are specified in UWS 8.04 to avoid conflict.

 Regent policy prohibits only those activities that will result in a conflict between the personal interests of an academic staff member and that staff member's public responsibilities to the University of Wisconsin System.